 That Theodore claimed that now that he was in charge of the properties, he and Spallina felt this exposed the estate and them personally to liabilities as Personal Representative/Successor Trustee to large risks from lawsuits and theft and other liabilities and that therefore there was no way to hold the reception at the home.

 That Petitioner even offered Spallina and Theodore the option of having the attendees sign personal waivers for slip and fall before entering and having security at the home to prevent theft and stop and frisk attendees on the way out but all to no avail.
-That Spallina grew angry with Petitioner’s renewed request to have the documents emailed to him showing all these powers granted and responsibilities and again Spallina stated he would send them shortly. whenEstates, took possession of the new keys and codes and has since Beneficiaries and seized possession of the two properties and all of their contents, no notices of possession where given to anyone by Theodore or TS, Spallina or Tescher
+That Spallina grew angry with Petitioner’s renewed request to have the documents emailed to him showing all these powers granted and responsibilities and again Spallina stated he would send them shortly.

+That several days after Simon’s passing when the locks and alarm codes on both real estate properties in the Estates where changed, Theodore took possession of the new keys and codes and to the best of Petitioner’s belief has since locked all Beneficiaries from the properties and seized possession of the two properties and all of their contents.

+That Petitioner has tried to gain entry to the properties since that time but the guards at both residences refuse to allow him or his children entry on the orders of Theodore, no notices of possession where given to anyone by Theodore or TS, Spallina or Tescher.

-repeatedly to get certain items for the children on the properties he had been previously using Theodore told Petitioner he would meet him at the properties several times over the last seven months but each time evaded Petitioner denying access.
+That Petitioner further repeatedly requested Theodore to allow entry to get certain items for the children but each time since Simon’s death he was not allowed back into the home or able to use any of the amenities on the properties he had been previously using.
+Theodore told Petitioner he would meet him at the properties several times over the last seven months but each time evaded Petitioner denying access.

 ITEMS REMOVED FROM THE ESTATE POST MORTEM and more

 That Walker claimed that when she went to Simon’s home she grabbed anything estate planning looking that she could find from his home files, including trusts, wills, etc., as Theodore had requested her to do at the hospital.

-later when questioned by Petitioner about what the contents of the package Walker had given him were, Theodore they were estate documents, including trusts, wills, some medical records and some insurance documents.
+That later when initially questioned by Petitioner about what the contents of the package Walker had given him were, Theodore claimed they were estate documents, including trusts, wills, some medical records and some insurance documents.
 Petitioner requested copies and inventory of the documents removed and an inventory of the personal effects of Simon he had taken from the hospital and Theodore stated he would have copies for everyone later that day.
 To this date Petitioner has never received the inventories or accounting for anything removed from the estate or Simon’s personal affects taken from the hospital.

 That Petitioner learned later from Walker that some of the documents she removed from the estate included a contract Simon had made pertaining to Puccio and a check made out to her.

-That later upon questioning Theodore again about the contents of the package and if he had documents for Puccio, he initially denied he had any Puccio documents until Theodore that Walker had told him of documents for Puccio that she had taken from the home and given to him and further that Walker claimed she had discussed them with him at the hospital.
+That later upon questioning Theodore again about the contents of the package and if he had documents for Puccio, he initially denied he had any Puccio documents until Petitioner notified Theodore that Walker had told him of documents for Puccio that she had taken from the home and given to him and further that Walker claimed she had discussed them with him at the hospital.